zendeskarchive/futuresimple.github.com/content/posts/2012-03-12-wroclove-rb-conference.markdown

 EXCERPT

-We left Krakow on Friday evening and arrived just in time for the before party.
+We left Kraków on Friday evening and arrived just in time for the before party.
 We met some amazing developers, i.e. [Nick Sutterer](http://twitter.com/apotonick), [Steve Klabnik](http://twitter.com/steveklabnik).
-After a few beers we went home to get ready for the first day of talks.
+After a few beers we went home to get ready for the first day of the conference.

 <center>
   <img src="/images/wroclaw.jpg">